 Operating mode Use Types of heating There are several finely tuned types of heating for you to pre- pare your dishes.
 Dishes \rightarrow "Dishes" on page 26 Here you can find prepro- grammed setting values which are suitable for many dishes.
 Microwave \rightarrow "Microwave" on page 18 Using the microwave you can cook, heat up or defrost your dishes more quickly.
 Microwave combination → "Microwave" on page 18 Using microwave combination, you can activate a type of heating in addition to the microwave.
-Dry \longrightarrow "Microwave" on page 18 Use after every operation with steam or the microwave.
-Cleaning function \rightarrow "Cleaning function" on page 20 The cleaning function cleans your oven almost automatically.
-Settings → "Basic settings" on page 17 You can adapt your appliance's basic settings to suit your needs.
+Dry \rightarrow "Microwave" on page 18 Use after every microwave opera- tion.
+Self-cleaning \longrightarrow "Cleaning function" on page 20 The self-cleaning function cleans your oven automatically.
+Settings \longrightarrow "Basic settings" on page 17 You can adapt your appliance's basic settings to suit your needs.